 Verification of bank balances, an actual count of securities owned and a count of merchandise are some of these procedures.
 An examination of deeds and tax assessments is another procedure applicable when real property is owned by an NPO.
 Securing appraisals of art owned might be appropriate in the case of a museum or art organization.

 An NPO has the same obligation to file tax returns and corporate reports as a for-profit organization.
 Failure to comply with these requirements will expose the NPO to possible fines or penalties.
-At its planning meeting, the audit team should prepare a list of these taxes and reports.
+At its planning meeting, the audit committee should prepare a list of these taxes and reports.
 This might include the following:

 The preceding material is only a limited discussion of the complex requirements to perform an audit of an NPO.
 For example, insurance and bonding should be reviewed by a professional in the field.